glytching/junit-extensions/docs/watcher.md

 1. Test method exit
 1. Test elapsed time in milliseconds

-This extension uses `java.util.logging.Logger` so it'll either play nicely with your current logging solution or there'll be a bridge to allow it to do so (e.g. [jul-to-slf4j](https://www.slf4j.org/legacy.html)).
+This extension uses `java.util.logging.Logger` so it will either play nicely with your current logging solution or there will be a bridge to allow it to do so (e.g. [jul-to-slf4j](https://www.slf4j.org/legacy.html)).

 #### Usage